pwolthausen/k8s/workloads/SSL-pod/readme.md

 Make sure to set the mountPath of the secret to match the paths defined in the `server block`

 View the `ssl-nginx.yaml` file to see a completed example along with the internal load balancer service

+## Clean up

+To clean up, delete the namespace were the test resources were created

+> kubectl delete ns ssl-test